-We are used to talking about smart contract tables, although in fact they are binary trees: the lookup keys are stored in an ordered set, and whenever we need to find an element we perform a binary search.
+We are used to talking about smart contract tables, although in reality they are binary trees.
+The lookup keys are stored in an ordered set, and we perform a binary search whenever we need to find an element.

 It also means we can't efficiently count the keys within a range: in order to count them, we need to visit each key.